Super-brawl-team/epsilon/poincare/doc/tree.md

 You are responsible to create a valid tree structure using this method.

-If you do the three previous operations in that order, `expr` will point to the tree `π+3.0`.
+If you do the three previous operations in that order, `expr1` will point to the tree `π+3.0`.

-If you do only the first two, `expr` will silently point to a broken tree with garbage that will crash when used.
+If you do only the first two, `expr1` will silently point to a broken tree with garbage that will crash when used.

 ### Method 2: Cloning trees